How to Stack Your Washer & Dryer

 Stacking a dryer on top of a front-load washer is a great way to save space without compromising the capacity of your laundry machines.
-Other compact laundry solutions, like laundry centers and all-in-one washer and dryers, can't hold as many clothes as most full-sized units.
 By stacking two standalone models together, you get the best of both worlds: big machines that don't take up a lot of space.

 Stacking your washer and dryer is a little more complicated than just putting one on top of the other, though.
 You have to make sure to secure your machines so the vibrations don't cause them to fall over.
 Follow these steps to save space by safely stacking your washer and dryer.

 Before you go through all the trouble of stacking your appliances, make sure they will fit in your desired space.
 Remember to leave a few inches on each side for venting, wiring and heat clearance.
 If you're planning to put your stacked laundry appliances in a closet, ensure there will be enough space for the closet door to close and for the washer and dryer doors to open.

 When you stack a dryer on top of a washer, the dryer's control panel might be difficult to reach if you're a bit shorter.
 Make sure you'll be comfortable using the controls.

 Manufacturers recommend putting only one unit on a laundry pedestal.
 Trying to stack both laundry appliances on top of a pedestal can put your dryer too high to reach and can make the arrangement potentially unstable.